This site is intended for US healthcare professionals.

 WARNINGS AND PRECAUTIONS

-Hypertension and Hypertensive Crisis: Hypertension was reported in 45% of FOTIVDA-treated patients with 22% of the events ≥ Grade 3.
+Hypertension was reported in 45% of patients (22% ≥ Grade 3).
 Hypertensive crises were reported in 0.8% of patients.
 Do not initiate FOTIVDA in patients with uncontrolled hypertension.
 Monitor for hypertension and treat as needed.
 Reduce the FOTIVDA dose for persistent hypertension not controlled by anti-hypertensive medications.
 Discontinue FOTIVDA for severe hypertension that cannot be controlled with anti-hypertensive therapy or for hypertensive crisis.

-Cardiac Failure: Cardiac failures were reported in 1.6% of FOTIVDA-treated patients, with 1% of events reported as ≥ Grade 3; 0.6% of events were fatal.
-Monitor for signs or symptoms of cardiac failure throughout treatment with FOTIVDA.
+Cardiac failures were reported in 1.6% of patients (1% ≥ Grade 3); 0.6% of events were fatal.
+Monitor for signs or symptoms of cardiac failure during treatment with FOTIVDA.
 Manage with dose interruption, dose reduction, or discontinuation.

-Cardiac Ischemia and Arterial Thromboembolic Events: Cardiac ischemia in FOTIVDA-treated patients were reported in 3.2%; 0.4% of events were fatal.
-Arterial thromboembolic events were reported in 2.0% of FOTIVDA-treated patients, including death due to ischemic stroke (0.1%).
-Closely monitor patients who are at risk for, or who have a history of these events.
+Cardiac ischemia were reported in 3.2% of patients; 0.4% of events were fatal.
+Arterial thromboembolic events were reported in 2.0% of patients, including death due to ischemic stroke (0.1%).
+Closely monitor patients at risk for, or who have a history of these events.
 Discontinue FOTIVDA in patients who develop severe arterial thromboembolic events, such as myocardial infarction and stroke.

-Venous Thrombotic Events: Venous thromboembolic events were reported in 2.4% of FOTIVDA-treated patients, including 0.3% fatal events.
+Venous Thrombotic Events (VTE) were reported in 2.4% of patients, including 0.3% fatal events.
 Closely monitor patients who are at increased risk for these events.
-Discontinue FOTIVDA in patients who develop serious venous thromboembolic events.
+Discontinue in patients who develop serious VTEs.

-Hemorrhagic Events: Hemorrhagic events were reported in 11% of FOTIVDA-treated patients; 0.2% of events were fatal.
-FOTIVDA should be used with caution in patients who are at risk for or who have a history of bleeding.
+Hemorrhagic Events were reported in 11% of patients; 0.2% of events were fatal.
+Use FOTIVDA with caution in patients who are at risk for or who have a history of bleeding.

-Proteinuria: Proteinuria was reported in 8% of FOTIVDA-treated patients, with 2% Grade 3.
-Monitor throughout treatment with FOTIVDA.
-For moderate to severe proteinuria, reduce the dose or interrupt treatment with FOTIVDA.
-Discontinue FOTIVDA in patients who develop nephrotic syndrome.
+Proteinuria was reported in 8% of patients (2% = Grade 3).
+Monitor during treatment with FOTIVDA.
+For moderate to severe proteinuria, reduce the dose or interrupt treatment.
+Discontinue in patients who develop nephrotic syndrome.

-Thyroid Dysfunction: Thyroid dysfunction events were reported in 11% of FOTIVDA-treated patients, with 0.3% of events reported as ≥ Grade 3.
-Monitor thyroid function before initiation and throughout treatment with FOTIVDA.
+Thyroid Dysfunction events were reported in 11% of patients (0.3% ≥ Grade 3).
+Monitor thyroid function before and during treatment with FOTIVDA.

-Wound Healing Complications: Withhold FOTIVDA for at least 24 days prior to elective surgery.
-Do not administer FOTIVDA for at least 2 weeks after major surgery and until adequate wound healing is observed.
-The safety of resumption of FOTIVDA after resolution of wound healing complications has not been established.
+Wound Healing Complications: Withhold FOTIVDA for at least 24 days prior to elective surgery and do not administer for at least 2 weeks after major surgery and until adequate wound healing is observed.

-Reversible Posterior Leukoencephalopathy Syndrome (RPLS): RPLS, a syndrome of subcortical vasogenic edema diagnosed by MRI, can occur with FOTIVDA.
+Reversible Posterior Leukoencephalopathy Syndrome (RPLS) can occur with FOTIVDA.
 Evaluate for RPLS in patients presenting with seizures, headache, visual disturbances, confusion, or altered mental function.
-Discontinue FOTIVDA if signs or symptoms of RPLS occur.
+Discontinue if signs or symptoms of RPLS occur.

 Embryo-fetal Toxicity: FOTIVDA can cause fetal harm.
 Advise patients of the potential risk to a fetus, to avoid becoming pregnant and to use contraception during treatment and for one month after the last dose of FOTIVDA.
 Advise males with female partners of reproductive potential to use effective contraception during treatment and for one month after the last dose of FOTIVDA.

-Allergic Reaction to Tartrazine: FOTIVDA 0.89 mg capsule contains FD&C Yellow No. 5 (tartrazine) as an imprint ink which may cause allergic-type reactions (including bronchial asthma) in certain susceptible patients.
+Allergic Reaction to Tartrazine: FOTIVDA 0.89 mg capsule contains FD&C Yellow No. 5 (tartrazine) which may cause allergic-type reactions (including bronchial asthma) in certain susceptible patients.

 ADVERSE REACTIONS